OraOpenSource/node4ords/README.md

 # node4ords
-Simple node app to act as web listener for Oracle APEX pages
+Simple node app to act as web listener to sit on top of Oracle Rest Data Services (ORDS).
+This is an alternative to using an Apache web server.

+Please note this is still in beta and additional changes will be coming.

 #Install